shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-line-item.md

   - **Creative Category** tab: Only selected creative categories will be allowed to serve; any creative categories not selected will not be allowed.
 If no creative categories are selected, all creative categories that follow ad quality rules are allowed.
   - **Ad Quality Settings** tab: Select the creative categories on which you want to override ad quality settings.
 When you select **Ignore**,the creative category will be allowed on the deal despite ad quality settings.
 All creative categories will default to **Follow** so they comply with ad quality settings.
-- **Specific Creatives**: Include specific creatives to either Approve (always allow) or Block (always block) on the deal.
+- **Specific Creatives**: Include specific creatives to either **Approve** (always allow) or **Block** (always block) on the deal.
 - **Media Type**: Select the media types you want to include on the deal.

   > [!NOTE]
   >
-  > Limiting the media types of creatives allowed on the deal will also limit
-  > the media types of requests sent through the deal.
-For example, if you
+  > Limiting the media types of creatives allowed on the deal will also limit the media types of requests sent through the deal.
+For example, if you select to only allow
-  > select to only allow Banner creatives, the deal will only send banner
-  > requests to the buyer.
+  > **Banner** creatives, the deal will only send banner requests to the buyer.

 - **Technical Attributes**: Select the technical attributes on which you want to override ad quality settings.
-When you select Ignore, the technical attribute will be allowed on the deal despite ad quality settings.
-All technical attributes will default to Follow so they comply with ad quality settings.
+When you select **Ignore**, the technical attribute will be allowed on the deal despite ad quality settings.
+All technical attributes will default to **Follow** so they comply with ad quality settings.

 **Reporting labels**